PaddlePaddle/Paddle/doc/v2/howto/cluster/multi_cluster/k8s_distributed_en.md

 In the above YAML file:
 - `metadata.name`, The job name.
-- `parallelism`, The Kubernetes Job would create `parallelism` Pods at the same time.
+- `parallelism`, Whether the Kubernetes Job would create `parallelism` Pods at the same time.
-- `completions`, The Job would become the success status only the number of successful Pod(the exit code is 0) is equal to `completions`.
+- `completions`, The Job would become the success status only when the number of successful Pod(the exit code is 0) is equal to `completions`.
 - `volumeMounts`, the name field `jobpath` is a key, the `mountPath` field represents the path in the container, and we can define the `jobpath` in `volumes` filed, use `hostPath`